staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 ## The request section

-In the GraphQL client's request section you can enter an endpoint in the URL field as you would in the regular Postman request interface.
+In the GraphQL client's request section, you can enter an endpoint in the URL field as you would in the regular Postman request interface.
 But the GraphQL client adds GraphQL-specific features, including an interactive schema explorer.

 <img src="https://assets.postman.com/postman-docs/v10/graphql-request-section-v10-20-9.jpg" alt="The request section">